 Studies have proven that gardening reduces stress and that there is happiness in the dirt.
 Researchers have also found that those who garden have better heart health, hand strength and also tend to sleep better during the night.
 Gardening is a great family activity that engages the entire family.
 However, pests are here to promote the exact opposite.
 Your garden and your happiness are interlinked.
 As your garden grows, your self-esteem and happiness also grow with it.
 Likewise, when you see your garden fail, you feel that you are a failure as well.
 Pests are here to aid the latter.
 They hinder your plants’ growth, spoil your yields and damage your crops.
 But fear not, we are here to provide you ways to keep your garden strong and yielding.

 Remove Weak or Infected Plants on a Regular Basis

 Plants that slouch over or are withered out can be classified as weak plants.
 If you feel that you have taken good care of them, yet they have ended up in that situation could mean that they have been infected.
-Removing these plants is a good way to contain the infestation from spreading to the plants around them.
+Riverside tree professionals for removing trees is a good way to contain the infestation from spreading to the plants around them.
 Be sure to discard these plants thoroughly.

 Do Not Disturb The Soil

 Have a no-dig no-tilling policy whilst managing your garden.
 If you feel the need to get rid of unwanted weeds, do not till or dig them, just uproot them with your hands.
 Microbes take time to multiply, having undisturbed soil will give a proper chance to the beneficial microbes to multiply which then minimizes the introduction of pests.